abdul-ta/eye-controlled-mouse/README.md

 Contact
-For any questions or inquiries, please reach out via [your email or GitHub profile link].
+For any questions or inquiries, please reach out via [(https://github.com/abdul-ta)].